pockerman/qubit-notes/README.md

 - <a href="how_to/2025-08-29-apache-spark-series-2-hello-world.md">qubit-note: Apache Spark Series | Hello World</a>
 - <a href="how_to/2025-08-29-apache-spark-series-1-application-concepts.md">qubit-note: Apache Spark Series | Application concepts</a>
 - <a href="how_to/2025-08-27-build-local-mcp-server-and-client.md">qubit-note: AI Series | Build an MCP Server Part 1</a>
-- <a href="how_to/2025-05-10-handle-dynamic-pages-with-expressJS.md">qubit-note: Handle Dynamic Pages with ExpressJS</a>
+- <a href="how_to/2025-05-10-handle-dynamic-pages-with-expressJS.md">qubit-note: NodeJS Series | Handle Dynamic Pages with ExpressJS</a>
-- <a href="how_to/2025-05-09-serving-images-with-expressJS.md">qubit-note: Serving Images With ExpressJS</a>
+- <a href="how_to/2025-05-09-serving-images-with-expressJS.md">qubit-note: NodeJS Series |  Serving Images With ExpressJS</a>
-- <a href="how_to/2025-05-08-hello-expressJS.md">qubit-node: Hello ExpressJS</a>
+- <a href="how_to/2025-05-08-hello-expressJS.md">qubit-node: NodeJS Series |  Hello ExpressJS</a>
 - <a href="how_to/2025-05-06-pub-sub-model-in-redis.md">qubit-note: Pub/Sub Model in Redis</a>
 - <a href="how_to/2025-05-06-callback-chaning-in-nodeJS.md">qubit-note: Callback Chaining in NodeJS</a>
 - <a href="how_to/2025-05-01-serving-ml-models-with-fastapi-ray.md">qubit-note: Ray Series | Serving ML Models With FastAPI & Ray</a>